liyiguang/perftool/README.md

 ```

 ### todo
-1. And redis client for redis client and server test
+1. Add redis client for redis client and server test

 ### extend
 write a subclass or com.yiguang.perf.Test